suncoast-devs/handbook/lessons/misc-quick-reference/sql-how-to-make-a-join.md

 The first thing we need to do is gather up the tables that will be involved in this task.
-This is similar to gathering all the tools we need for a home improvement project, the hammer, the screwdriver, the tape measure, etc. Or gathering up all the kitchen utensils we need for making a recipie, the blender, the pots and pans, the baking sheet, etc.
+This is similar to gathering all the tools we need for a home improvement project, the hammer, the screwdriver, the tape measure, etc. Or gathering up all the kitchen utensils we need for making a recipe, the blender, the pots and pans, the baking sheet, etc.

 Here we know we have an order number, and we see the `OrderNumber` column on